Executive Director, Strategy and Planning at Highways England

 Policy Fellow Alum, Centre for Science and Policy

-As the Ministry of Justice’s Director of Assurance, Elliot is responsible for working with the MoJ’s Departmental Board and Executive Committee to ensure the Ministry is effectively managed.
-His team is responsible for the effective governance of the Department, managing Departmental performance, risk management, organisational capability, planning and continuous improvement.
-They also provide oversight, challenge and support to the Department’s most significant programmes and projects, with the aim of ensuring these are successfully delivered.
+As the Ministry of Justice’s Director of Assurance, Elliot was responsible for working with the MoJ’s Departmental Board and Executive Committee to ensure the Ministry is effectively managed.
+His team was responsible for the effective governance of the Department, managing Departmental performance, risk management, organisational capability, planning and continuous improvement.
+They also provided oversight, challenge and support to the Department’s most significant programmes and projects, with the aim of ensuring these were successfully delivered.

 Previously, Elliot was Deputy Director, Strategic Roads Investment, Department for Transport, responsible for the Department’s work on the Roads Investment Strategy (RIS) which articulates the Government’s long term vision for the Strategic Road Network (motorways and the biggest A-Roads).
 Before that, he was Head of Governance in the DfT, responsible for the Department’s corporate governance arrangements, departmental performance and risk management, portfolio management and its Programme and Project Management Centre of Excellence.